 In 1974, Brimmer took a teaching position at the Harvard Graduate School of Business, and in 1976 founded his own consulting firm, Brimmer & Company, Inc. based in Washington, D.C.
 In 1995, Brimmer was named by President Bill Clinton to head a financial control board which helped the District of Columbia avoid a financial crisis.

 As an author, his writings reflect a deep dissatisfaction with racial discrimination particularly in black education which he blames for income disparity in relation to whites.
 He has promoted strategies that couple Affirmative Action with African American self-help.

 Andrew F. Brimmer’s numerous organizations include president of the Association for the Study of Afro American Life and History (ASALH) and co-chairman of the Interracial Council for Business Opportunity.
 Among his many accolades are awards from the National Economic Association, One Hundred Black Men and the New York Urban Coalition.
-He was a member of Sigma Pi Phi fraternity.
+He was also a member of Sigma Pi Phi Fraternity